fheavii/Restaurant_Sales_Analysis/README.md

 3. Which city generated the maximum revenue?
 Or which manager earned the highest revenue?
 4. How does revenue change by date?
 5. What is the overall average revenue?
 6. What is the average revenue for the months of November and December?
-7. What is the standard deviation of revenue and quantity?
-8. What is the variance of revenue and quantity?
-9. Is revenue increasing or decreasing over time?
+7. Is revenue increasing or decreasing over time?
-10. What are the average quantity sold and the average revenue for each product?
+8. What are the average quantity sold and the average revenue for each product?

 ## 📦 Main Features / Columns in the Dataset
 1. **Order ID** — Unique identifier for each sales order.